 ETA believes that legitimate third parties, such as experts, practitioners and instructors in the field, rather than by those who may have a direct interest in the outcome of the programs, should administer and approve certified electronics technicians exams.
 ETA serves as that third party administrator to technical education, providing a way for school systems to validate their electronics courses.
-In return for your help, ETA will return on average 14% of the fee to either you or your employer for each ETA certification exam given (certain restrictions apply).
+In return for your help, ETA will return on average 14% of the fee to either you or your employer for each ETA certification exam given (SET and EM Modules do not return a CA fee.
+Other restrictions may apply).
 You may also choose to donate your fee to ETA.

 We proudly offer the Trapeza online testing system as a quick and easy in-browser examination program for CAs and examinees.
 No download is required.
 Access to this system is given to CAs by request.
 Results are provided to examinees instantly, and they may view and update their records and transcript at any time.
 Exam fees can be paid as the examinee begins their session.
 Trapeza has been consistently improved and updated since its launch in 2013.